Proxima-Ch2426/PLANA/README.md

 # Proxima Launchers
-A repository for various launch vehicles, whether it be conceptual, retired, active, or in development.
+A KSP part mod for various launch vehicles, whether it be conceptual, retired, active, or in development.

 # Mods that are...
 ### ...required: